DreamingCoders/PHPDoge/README.md

 ## Usage
 ### Routing
-Use *router.php* for routing, everything below that shows KODN_ROUTER.php, assume router.php which requires the file.
+Use *router.php* for routing, everything below that shows KODDN_ROUTER.php, assume router.php which requires the file.
 We are not using this file and rather router.php

+For mostly MVC related things use *mvc.php* if you want your routing to add changes to MVC

 This was already documented with php-router, I am leaving this here as I have included them in this repo.
 Simply add src/KODDN_ROUTER.php file in your project;